triton-inference-server/model_analyzer/docs/config_search.md

 this will find greater than 90% of the maximum objective value (that could be found using a brute force search), while needing to search less than 10% of the configuration space.

-We will then sweep the top-N configurations found (specified by `--num-configs-per-model`) over the default concurrency range (powers of 2, 1-1024) before generation of the summary reports.
+It will then sweep the top-N configurations found (specified by `--num-configs-per-model`) over the default concurrency range before generation of the summary reports.

 ### Examples of Additional Model Config Parameters